prokoudine/ardour-tutorial/content/getting-started/starting-ardour-on-ubuntu/index.en.md

 - _Sample Rate_ — 48K or 44.1K are common choices.
 - _Buffer Size_ — especially for external USB audio, try picking an option that results in a latency that is a multiple of 1ms (4ms, 6ms etc.) to produce less glitches.
-- _Periods_ — it's best to use 2 for a built-in sound card and 3 for an external USB audio interface.
+- _Periods_ — it's often suggested to use 3 for an external USB audio interface, but you should see if you can get a multiple of 1ms with 3 or if you should dial back to 2.

 Once you've chosen, configured, and started the audio/MIDI backend, Ardour will try to discover any new plugins, and then you will be greeted with Ardour's main